 So the doomed young man tries to use romantic gestures and imaginative moments to create romantic feelings, and the young woman does not understand.
 He is as awkward, confused, and in appropriate as someone trying to ice a cake before baking it.

 The young man tries to earn love.
-He believes a lie, that relationship love can only deepen by a person becoming yet more lovable by acting yet more romantically.
+He believes a lie, that relationship love deepens as people act more romantically.
 A befuddled idealist, he feels stagnant when he is not doing more and more to earn love.
 That cruel lie makes the young idealist more and more wanting, until he becomes creepy.

-Planned romance fails the social norms are really tests criteria by begging for appreciation instead of being playful and wantless.
-Trying to make people happy is never appreciated as much as spontaneously and effortlessly celebrating how you have made people happy.
+Planned romance fails the social norms are really tests that beg for appreciation instead of being playful and wantless.
+Trying to make people happy is never appreciated as much as spontaneously and effortlessly celebrating how you have already made people happy.

 (Tangentially, beware women who have learned to suck dry these idealistic young men.
 Does she think about a "soul mate" to express her entitlement to an unending stream of romantic moments?
 Does she leave a book or film thinking, "My guy should consider me the most important thing in his life!"
 When she asks to talk about feelings, does she really mean, "Please listen to how I feel about you.
 I hope you will say you feel the same things about me.")